zachbrown12/ZAPPA_4156/README.md

 </ul>

 <h4>Holdings</h4>
 Each Holding represents shares of a stock held in a portfolio.
-A Holding has a "ticker" and a quantity "shares".<br/><br/>
+A Holding has a "ticker" (a 4-5 character string representing a valid stock ticker) and a quantity "shares" (a floating-point number less than 10<sup>14</sup>, with two decimal digits).<br/><br/>

 <b>GET</b>   /api/holdings/ -- Returns all stock holdings in the database.<br/>

 <b>GET</b>   /api/holding/{port_title}/{game_title}/{ticker} -- Returns the holding in the portfolio {port_title} within the game {game_title} that has the ticker {ticker}.<br/>
+<blockquote><i>Example: /api/holding/portfolio 1/test game 1/AAPL</blockquote></i><br/>

 <h4>Options</h4>
 Each Option represents the ability to either buy or sell shares of a stock at a specific strike price before its expiration date.
-An Option has a "contract", which is a string containing the essential info about the option, and a value "quantity".
-One stock option (quantity 1) can be used to trade 100 shares.<br/><br/>
+An Option has a "contract" (a string of max length 25 representing the standard contract symbol containing the essential info about the option), and a value "quantity" a floating-point number less than 10<sup>12</sup>, with two decimal digits).
+One stock option (quantity 1.0) can be used to trade 100 shares.<br/><br/>

 <b>GET</b>   /api/options/ -- Returns all stock options in the database.<br/>

 <b>GET</b>   /api/option/{port_title}/{game_title}/{contract} -- Returns the option in the portfolio {port_title} within the game {game_title} that has the contract symbol {contract}.<br/>
+<blockquote><i>Example: /api/option/portfolio 1/test game 1/AAPL211223C00148000</blockquote></i><br/>

 <h4>Transactions</h4>
 Each Transaction is a record of a transaction performed by a portfolio.
 A Transaction may record a portfolio buying or selling stock with or without exercising options, or buying or selling options.
 A Transaction has a "ticker", a "trade_type" depending on what was performed, a quantity "shares", and a "bought_price" recording the price at the time of transaction.<br/><br/>

 <b>GET</b>   /api/transactions/ -- Returns all transaction records in the database.<br/>

 <b>GET</b>   /api/transaction/{uid} -- Returns the transaction record with uid {uid}.<br/>
+<blockquote><i>Example: /api/transaction/c971b071-7d59-4d96-be9b-710a463c0fb7</blockquote></i><br/>